 For the current study, the “overrepresentation” of Jews among Hungarian migrant students is the most important aspect of modern Hungarian peregrination.
-It is noteworthy that since the bulk of the Jewry of Hungary stemmed from Moravia and Galicia and their massive immigration (particularly from Moravia) began in the late 18th century, many Jewish families had strong ties to the Czech lands.
+It is noteworthy that, since the bulk of the Jewry of Hungary stemmed from Moravia and Galicia and their massive immigration (particularly from Moravia) began in the late eighteenth century, many Jewish families had strong ties to the Czech lands.
 Therefore, they were more likely to pursue studies there, particularly in Prague, than other students from Hungary.
-Before 1848, over half (52%) of Hungarian migrants students in Prague were Jewish.
-Between 1851 and 1919 the proportion of Jews (25,21%) was five times as high among migrant students than in the country’s population (5%).
-Although the religious affiliation of every migrant student is not known, therefore it may have been lower, but there was certainly a great overrepresentation.
+Before 1848, over half (52%) of Hungarian migrant students in Prague were Jewish.
+Between 1851 and 1919 the proportion of Jews (25.21%) was five times higher than among migrant students in the country’s population (5%).
+Although not every migrant student’s religious affiliation is known, therefore it may have been lower, but there was certainly a great overrepresentation.
 In this period, they were still likely to pursue higher education in Hungary as well as abroad.
-Considering the German speech area -which was the main target of Hungarian peregrination -before 1919, Szögi estimates the proportion of Jews at 20%.
+Considering the German speech area — which was the main target of Hungarian peregrination — before 1919, Szögi estimates the proportion of Jews at 20%.

-The expansion of higher education in the second half of the 19th century concerned all of Europe including its newly founded nation-states in Southern and Eastern Europe, because it was a prerequisite of modernization and economic success to train professionals.
-Until institutions for certain fields were missing, states supported their talented youth to study at prestigious foreign universities, with the expectation that they would return and use their knowledge in the service of their home country.
-Hence, for a while, studies abroad even functioned as a vehicle to succeed in the native country and professors of newly institutionalized study field were necessarily trained abroad.
+The expansion of higher education in the second half of the nineteenth century concerned all of Europe, including its newly founded nation-states in Southern and Eastern Europe, because it was a prerequisite of modernization and economic success to train professionals.
+Until institutions for certain fields were missing, states supported their talented youth’s study at prestigious foreign universities, with the expectation that they would return and use their knowledge in the service of their home country.
+Hence, for a while, studies abroad even functioned as a vehicle to succeed in the native country and professors of newly institutionalized study fields were necessarily trained abroad.

 The First World War and its consequences dramatically changed the patterns of peregrination.
-Unlike in the 19th and early 20th century, the typical peregrini of the interwar period were members of ethnic, national and political minorities pushed out from their native countries by nationalism, antisemitism and political persecution rather than voluntarily mobile intellectuals.
-Hungary was the case most in point, as the first state to legislatively introduce an anti-Jewish law in the 20th century and this law, known as “numerus clausus” concerned admission to universities.
-The law stipulated that the proportion of all nationalities should be the same in the students body as in the general population and its executive ordinance listed the citizens of Israelite faith as if they would be a national minority.
+Unlike in the nineteenth and early twentieth centuries, the typical peregrini of the interwar period were members of ethnic, national, and political minorities pushed out from their native countries by nationalism, antisemitism, and political persecution rather than voluntarily mobile intellectuals.
+Hungary was the case most in point, as the first state to legislatively introduce an anti-Jewish law in the tweentieth century: this law, known as numerus clausus, concerned admission to universities.
+The law stipulated that the proportion of all nationalities should be the same in the student body as in the general population and its executive ordinance listed the citizens of Israelite faith as if they were a national minority.
 They were the only minority present in the student body in greater numbers than they should have been according to the new quota and the limitation of Jews’ access to higher education was indeed the aim of the legislators.
-After the quota was set up, Jewish enrollment as first-year students could not exceed the Jewish proportion in the general population (6 %).
-Since in the last academic year during the Great War (when all secondary school graduates were entitled to university enrollment) Jews constituted over one third (34%) of university students, the quota meant a grave limitation of the formerly free and indeed large-scale educational mobility of Hungarian Jewry.
-Due to such limitation of study possibilities in Hungary, thousands of Hungarian Jews became part of the broader story of Eastern and Central European Jews’ westward student migration.
+After the quota was established, Jewish enrollment as first-year students could not exceed the Jewish proportion in the general population (6 %).
+Since, in the last academic year during the Great War (when all secondary school graduates were entitled to university enrollment), Jews constituted over one-third (34%) of university students, the quota meant a grave limitation of the formerly free and indeed large-scale educational mobility of Hungarian Jewry.
+Due to such a limitation of study possibilities in Hungary, thousands of Hungarian Jews became part of the broader story of eastern and central European Jews’ westward student migration.
 Although the idea of establishing a university in Hungary for Jewish youth came up, emigration to existing foreign universities and fundraising for that aim became incomparably more popular.